 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
 A patient may receive 1 drug at a time or combinations of different drugs at the same time.

 For laryngeal and hypopharyngeal cancer, chemotherapy may be used before surgery, radiation therapy, or both, called neoadjuvant therapy.
 Or it may be given after surgery, radiation therapy, or both, called adjuvant therapy.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, nausea and vomiting, hair loss, loss of appetite, diarrhea, dry mouth, hearing loss, and open sores in the mouth that can lead to infections.

-Depending on the stage of the cancer, concomitant chemoradiotherapy (a combination of chemotherapy and radiation therapy) may be used to avoid a laryngectomy, preserving the larynx and its ability to function.
-For many people, this is the preferred standard treatment option; however, concurrent chemotherapy and radiation therapy can cause more side effects than treatment with radiation therapy alone.
+Depending on the stage of the cancer, a combination of chemotherapy and radiation therapy, sometimes called concomitant chemoradiotherapy, may be used.
+Chemotherapy enhances the effectiveness of radiation therapy.
+Chemoradiotherapy helps people avoid having a laryngectomy and preserves the larynx and its ability to function.
+For many people, this is the preferred standard treatment option.
+However, combining chemotherapy and radiation therapy can cause more side effects than treatment with radiation therapy alone.

 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 This type of treatment blocks the growth and spread of cancer cells while limiting damage to healthy cells.

-Cetuximab is a targeted treatment approved for use in combination with radiation therapy (see above) for head and neck cancer that has not spread.
-It is also approved for use with chemotherapy to treat patients with metastatic cancer.
-Targeted therapy is an area of active research for head and neck cancers.
-Learn more about the Latest Research being conducted.
+Cetuximab (Erbitux) is a targeted treatment approved for use in combination with radiation therapy for head and neck cancer that has not spread.
+It is also approved for use with chemotherapy to treat patients with metastatic cancer (see below).

 Getting care for symptoms and side effects